opencord/voltha-docs/operations/software-upgrade.rst

 #.
 Update Minor Version of the component
 #.
 Build a new version of the needed component to update
 #. update the component's minor version in the helm chart
 #. | issue the helm upgrade command.
-If the changes have been already upstreamed to ONF the upstream chart
+If the changes have been already upstreamed to LF BB the upstream chart
    | `onf/<component name>` can be used, otherwise a local copy of the chart is required.

 Following is an example of the `helm` command to upgrade the openonu adapter.